v317/MMBF/README.md

 - [Tampermonkey](https://www.tampermonkey.net/) (Chrome, Firefox, Edge, Safari, Opera)
 - [Violentmonkey](https://violentmonkey.github.io/) (Chrome, Firefox, Edge, Opera)

+Script has been only tested on Tampermonkey, but should work great on Violentmonkey as well!

 #### Tampermonkey

 1. Go to [Tampermonkey.net](https://www.tampermonkey.net/) and install the extension for your browser.